J-1 Visa Social Media Specialist Jobs

 Document your specialized social media credentials

 Compile a portfolio showing platform-specific campaign results, analytics dashboards, and content strategy work.
-The J-1 Trainee or Specialist category requires evidence of field-relevant education or professional experience, and vague credentials slow DS-2019 issuance.
+The J-1 visa Trainee or Specialist category requires evidence of field-relevant education or professional experience, and vague credentials slow DS-2019 issuance.

 Target host employers with structured training programs